-Mental Health Time for Action is grateful to Anne Longfield OBE, Children’s Commissioner for England, for the Briefing Note, released 21st October 2020, highlighting the experience of children living in mental health wards and the impact Covid-19 has had on them.
+The Mental Health – Time for Action Foundation is grateful to Anne Longfield OBE, Children’s Commissioner for England, for the Briefing Note, released 21st October 2020, highlighting the experience of children living in mental health wards and the impact COVID-19 has had on them.

-Of concern to MH Time for Action, is the recurring themes that far outstretch Covid-19.
-It is again poignant to acknowledge the distances children can be placed, far from loved ones.
-Again, the Briefing is concerned “too many” are spending months if not years in mental health settings due to their not being a safe place for them to move onto.
-Finally, again, as has been seen across health and social care, Covid-19 restrictions and public scrutiny has highlighted significant gaps in quality and range of care – another north/south divide.
+Of concern to the Mental Health – Time for Action Foundation is the recurring themes that go beyond COVID-19.
+It is still poignant to acknowledge the distances children can be placed when seeking mental health treatment, far from loved ones.
+Again, the Briefing is concerned ‘too many’ are spending months if not years in mental health settings due to their not being a safe place for them to move onto.
+Finally, as has been seen across health and social care, COVID-19 restrictions and public scrutiny has highlighted significant gaps in the quality and range of care across the country – another north/south national divide.

-MH Time for Action is committed to raising awareness of the impact on lifelong mental health of under-funding.
-We believe these children have continued to be let down by receiving, yet again, levels of care “Far Less than they deserve” (Children’s Commissioner, 2019) only further highlighted by the pandemic.
+The Mental Health – Time for Action Foundation is committed to raising awareness of the impact of under-funding on lifelong mental health.
+We believe these children are being let down by receiving levels of care that are ‘Far Less than they deserve’ (Children’s Commissioner, 2020).
+These issues have only been further highlighted by the pandemic.

-We welcome the Children’s Commissioner’s continuing call for more early intervention mental health services.
-We urge the government to commit to valuing the rights of children to family life and equitable access to quality mental health care services they need and deserve.
+We welcome the Children’s Commissioner’s call for more early intervention mental health services.
+We urge the government to commit to valuing children’s rights to family life and equitable access to the quality mental health care services.